How to Enable Microsoft Defender in Windows 11

 Step 5Turn On Real-time Protection

-Turning on Real-time protection in Windows 11 is the best way to stop computer threats as they happen.
-You can find this setting in Virus & threat protection under Manage settings, and it works with Cloud-delivered protection for immediate defense against new viruses.
+Real-time protection in Windows 11 stops computer threats as they happen.
+Find this setting in Virus & threat protection under Manage settings.
+This feature pairs with cloud-delivered protection (automatic threat intelligence updates sent from Microsoft servers) for an immediate defense against brand-new viruses.

 On the right side, click Manage settings under Virus & threat protection settings.